zachiroz89/UnlockTheBox/README.md

 This is the my final project for JAVA in school.
 They ask me to create a program of my own choosing.
 I chose to make a simple fast game to play.

+Motivation

+I enjoy fast simple games and I wanted to focus on the GUI of Java.
+I also wanted something that would fit within my schools alotted time frame to complete the project of 15 hours.
+I completed the project in less time so I could have maybe made it slightly more complex.

+Tests

+By downloading the UnlockTheBox.zip, unzip and launch and UnlockTheBoxDemo in coderunner on mac, then run the UnlockTheBoxDemo to test the game.

 Code Example